azmifauzan/aspri/architecture.md

-# Asisten Pribadi (Aspri)
+# Personal Assistant (Aspri)

-## Konsep Aplikasi
+## Application Concept

-**Tujuan Utama**: ASPRI adalah asisten pribadi berbasis AI yang membantu pengguna mengelola kehidupan sehari-hari melalui antarmuka chat intuitif.
-Aplikasi ini menggunakan LLM (seperti GPT-series atau model open-source seperti Llama) untuk memproses permintaan alami, dengan akses ke data pribadi pengguna untuk respons yang kontekstual dan akurat.
-Konsep inti adalah "chat-first" di mana semua fitur diakses melalui percakapan, mirip dengan LLM frontier seperti ChatGPT, tetapi ditingkatkan dengan tools khusus untuk data internal (jadwal, keuangan, dokumen).
+**Main Objective**: ASPRI is an AI-based personal assistant that helps users manage their daily lives through an intuitive chat interface.
+The application uses LLM (such as GPT-series or open-source models like Llama) to process natural requests, with access to users' personal data for contextual and accurate responses.
+The core concept is "chat-first" where all features are accessed through conversation, similar to frontier LLMs like ChatGPT, but enhanced with specialized tools for internal data (schedules, finances, documents).

-**Fitur Utama**:
+**Key Features**:
-1. **Pencatatan Jadwal**: Pengguna dapat menambahkan, mengedit, atau menghapus jadwal melalui chat (e.g., "Tambahkan meeting besok jam 10").
-Sinkronisasi dua arah dengan Google Calendar menggunakan API untuk update real-time.
+1. **Schedule Management**: Users can add, edit, or delete schedules through chat (e.g., "Add meeting tomorrow at 10 AM").
+Two-way synchronization with Google Calendar using API for real-time updates.
-2. **Pencatatan Keuangan**: Lacak pemasukan dan pengeluaran (e.g., "Catat pengeluaran Rp100.000 untuk makan").
-Fitur ringkasan bulanan, prediksi, atau alert melalui LLM.
+2. **Financial Tracking**: Track income and expenses (e.g., "Record expense of $100 for food").
+Monthly summary features, predictions, or alerts through LLM.
-3. **Pengelolaan Dokumen Pribadi**: Upload dan embed dokumen (PDF, teks) ke VectorDB untuk pencarian semantik.
-LLM dapat merangkum atau menjawab pertanyaan berdasarkan dokumen (e.g., "Apa isi kontrak saya?").
+3. **Personal Document Management**: Upload and embed documents (PDF, text) to VectorDB for semantic search.
+LLM can summarize or answer questions based on documents (e.g., "What's in my contract?").
-4. **Chat Utama**: Antarmuka pusat seperti chatbot LLM, dengan tools tambahan:
+4. **Main Chat**: Central interface like LLM chatbot, with additional tools:
-   - Tool Jadwal: Akses/mutasi data jadwal.
+   - Schedule Tool: Access/mutate schedule data.
-   - Tool Keuangan: Query/transaksi keuangan.
+   - Finance Tool: Query/financial transactions.
-   - Tool Dokumen: Retrieval dan analisis dokumen dari VectorDB.
+   - Document Tool: Retrieval and analysis of documents from VectorDB.
-   Semua fitur didukung LLM untuk pemrosesan bahasa alami, dengan fallback ke UI manual jika diperlukan.
+   All features supported by LLM for natural language processing, with fallback to manual UI if needed.

-**Alur Pengguna**:
+**User Flow**:
-- Login aman (OAuth atau email).
+- Secure login (OAuth or email).
-- Menu utama: Chat window dengan prompt awal.
+- Main menu: Chat window with initial prompt.
-- Pengguna bertanya/memerintah via teks (e.g., "Jadwalkan libur minggu depan dan catat pengeluaran hari ini").
+- User asks/commands via text (e.g., "Schedule vacation next week and record today's expenses").
-- LLM parse permintaan, panggil tools relevan, dan respons dengan hasil.
+- LLM parses request, calls relevant tools, and responds with results.
-- Dashboard samping untuk view manual (jadwal kalender, grafik keuangan, daftar dokumen).
+- Side dashboard for manual view (calendar schedule, financial charts, document list).

-**Prinsip Desain**: User-centric, privasi-first (data disimpan lokal/encrypted), dan extensible (mudah tambah tools baru).
+**Design Principles**: User-centric, privacy-first (data stored locally/encrypted), and extensible (easy to add new tools).

-## Arsitektur Aplikasi
+## Application Architecture

-Arsitektur mengadopsi pola client-server dengan microservices untuk modulasi.
-Frontend berfokus pada UI interaktif, backend menangani logika bisnis, integrasi, dan LLM.
-Data flow: Pengguna → Frontend → Backend API → LLM/Tools → Respons.
+Architecture adopts client-server pattern with microservices for modulation.
+Frontend focuses on interactive UI, backend handles business logic, integration, and LLM.
+Data flow: User → Frontend → Backend API → LLM/Tools → Response.

-**Komponen Utama**:
+**Main Components**:
 1. **Frontend**:
-   - Framework: React.js (atau Vue.js) dengan state management (Redux) untuk chat real-time.
+   - Framework: React.js (or Vue.js) with state management (Redux) for real-time chat.
-   - UI: Chat interface (mirip WhatsApp), dashboard untuk fitur manual, upload dokumen.
+   - UI: Chat interface (similar to WhatsApp), dashboard for manual features, document upload.
-   - Integrasi: WebSocket untuk chat live, API calls ke backend.
+   - Integration: WebSocket for live chat, API calls to backend.

 2. **Backend**:
-   - Framework: Node.js dengan Express.
+   - Framework: Node.js with Express.
-   - API: RESTful endpoints untuk autentikasi, fitur (e.g., /schedule, /finance, /documents).
+   - API: RESTful endpoints for authentication, features (e.g., /schedule, /finance, /documents).
-   - LLM Integration: LangChain atau LlamaIndex untuk chaining LLM dengan tools custom (e.g., tool untuk query VectorDB atau Google API).
+   - LLM Integration: LangChain or LlamaIndex for chaining LLM with custom tools (e.g., tool for querying VectorDB or Google API).
-   - Tools LLM:
+   - LLM Tools:
-     - Jadwal: Integrasi Google Calendar API (OAuth2 untuk auth).
+     - Schedule: Google Calendar API integration (OAuth2 for auth).
-     - Keuangan: CRUD operations ke database.
+     - Finance: CRUD operations to database.
-     - Dokumen: Embedding menggunakan model seperti Sentence Transformers, simpan ke VectorDB.
+     - Documents: Embedding using models like Sentence Transformers, store to VectorDB.

 3. **Database**:
-   - Relational/NoSQL: MongoDB atau PostgreSQL untuk data struktural (jadwal, keuangan).
+   - Relational/NoSQL: MongoDB or PostgreSQL for structural data (schedules, finances).
-   - VectorDB: ChromaDB (open-source) atau Pinecone untuk embedding dokumen (vektorisasi teks untuk RAG - Retrieval-Augmented Generation).
+   - VectorDB: ChromaDB (open-source) or Pinecone for document embedding (text vectorization for RAG - Retrieval-Augmented Generation).

-4. **Integrasi Eksternal**:
+4. **External Integrations**:
-   - Google Calendar API: Untuk sync jadwal (gunakan Google SDK).
+   - Google Calendar API: For schedule sync (use Google SDK).
-   - LLM Provider: OpenAI API atau Hugging Face untuk model lokal (untuk privasi).
+   - LLM Provider: OpenAI API or Hugging Face for local models (for privacy).
-   - Authentication: JWT atau Firebase Auth untuk keamanan.
+   - Authentication: JWT or Firebase Auth for security.
-- **Messaging Apps**: Integrasi dengan Telegram Bot API dan WhatsApp Business API untuk memungkinkan interaksi chat melalui platform eksternal.
-Backend akan menangani webhook incoming dari kedua API ini, merutekan pesan ke LLM engine untuk pemrosesan, dan mengirim respons kembali.
+- **Messaging Apps**: Integration with Telegram Bot API and WhatsApp Business API to enable chat interaction through external platforms.
+Backend will handle incoming webhooks from both APIs, route messages to LLM engine for processing, and send responses back.

-**Diagram Arsitektur Tingkat Tinggi** (Deskripsi Teks):
+**High-Level Architecture Diagram** (Text Description):
 - **User** ↔ **Frontend (React)** ↔ **Backend (Node.js/Express)**
   - Backend → **LLM Engine (LangChain)** → **Tools**:
     - **Schedule Tool** → Google Calendar API
     - **Finance Tool** → MongoDB
     - **Document Tool** → VectorDB (Chroma)
-- Data Flow: Permintaan chat dapat berasal dari frontend app, atau melalui integrasi messaging seperti Telegram/WhatsApp via webhook, diproses oleh LLM, yang memanggil tools jika diperlukan, lalu hasil dikembalikan ke sumber asal."
+- Data Flow: Chat requests can originate from frontend app, or through messaging integrations like Telegram/WhatsApp via webhook, processed by LLM, which calls tools if needed, then results are returned to original source.

-**Tech Stack Rekomendasi**:
+**Recommended Tech Stack**:
-- Frontend: React, Tailwind CSS untuk UI modern.
+- Frontend: React, Tailwind CSS for modern UI.
 - Backend: Node.js, LangChain.
 - Database: MongoDB + ChromaDB.
-- Deployment: Docker untuk containerization, hosting di Vercel/Heroku untuk awal.
+- Deployment: Docker for containerization, hosting on Vercel/Heroku for start.
-- Keamanan: HTTPS, encryption data sensitif, rate limiting API.
+- Security: HTTPS, sensitive data encryption, API rate limiting.

-**Pertimbangan Tambahan**:
+**Additional Considerations**:
-- **Skalabilitas**: Gunakan cloud services jika pengguna bertambah.
+- **Scalability**: Use cloud services if users increase.
-- **Keamanan**: Semua data pribadi dienkripsi; akses Google via token sementara.
+- **Security**: All personal data encrypted; Google access via temporary tokens.
-- **Pengembangan**: Mulai dengan MVP (chat + satu fitur), lalu iterasi.
+- **Development**: Start with MVP (chat + one feature), then iterate.